erwa/notes/bash.md

 # Tests the return status of the last executed command
 # AND
 if COMMAND1 && COMMAND2

+# e.g.:
+if ! grep foo my_file
+then  # Run if "foo" not present in my_file
+  ...
+fi

 # OR
 if COMMAND1 || COMMAND2